George Cholmondeley, 1st Marquess of Cholmondeley: Background and education

 Cholmondeley was the son of George Cholmondeley, Viscount Malpas, and Hester Edwardes.
 George Cholmondeley, 3rd Earl of Cholmondeley, was his grandfather.
-He was a direct descendant of Sir Robert Walpole, the first Prime Minister of Great Britain.
+He was the great-grandson of Sir Robert Walpole, the first Prime Minister of Great Britain.
 He was educated at Eton.
 In January 1776, Cholmondeley began an affair with the noted beauty Grace Dalrymple Elliot, allegedly taking her up during a Pantheon masquerade ball.
 Grace was legally separated from her husband, Dr. John Eliot, who was to divorce her several months later.
 This liaison lasted for three years.

 Career

 In 1770 he succeeded his grandfather as fourth Earl of Cholmondeley and entered the House of Lords.
 In April 1783, Cholmondeley was admitted to the Privy Council and appointed Captain of the Yeomen of the Guard in the government of the Duke of Portland, a post he held until December the same year.
 He remained out of office for the next 29 years, but in 1812 he was made Lord Steward of the Household in Spencer Perceval's Tory administration.
-He continued in the post after Lord Liverpool became Prime Minister after Perceval's assassination in May 1812, holding it until 1821.
+He continued in the post after Lord Liverpool became prime minister after Perceval's assassination in May 1812, holding it until 1821.

 In 1815, Cholmondeley was created Earl of Rocksavage, in the County of Chester, and Marquess of Cholmondeley.
 He was further honoured when he was made a Knight Grand Cross of the Royal Guelphic Order (Hanoverian Order) in 1819 and a Knight of the Garter in 1822.
 Apart from his political career, he was also Lord-Lieutenant of Cheshire from 1770 to 1783 and Vice-Admiral of Cheshire from 1770 to 1827.

 Cholmondeley Sound, in southeast Alaska, was named for him in 1793 by George Vancouver.

 Personal life

 Lady Cholmondeley and her son William Henry Hugh Cholmondeley, 3rd Marquess of Cholmondeley (1805), by Charles Turner.

 Lord Cholmondeley married Lady Georgiana Charlotte Bertie, daughter of Peregrine Bertie, 3rd Duke of Ancaster and Kesteven, on 25 April 1791.
 Through this marriage the ancient hereditary office of Lord Great Chamberlain came into the Cholmondeley family.
+They had three children: